 In the way that our code evolves organically, our adoption within businesses also grows organically.
 It usually starts with a "developer zero" who tries our products and has a good experience.
 Their use then spreads to other colleagues, quickly transforming a small proof-of-concept into a large-scale deployment powering mission-critical systems.

 Eventually, a decision-maker or executive takes notice and makes a call on whether or not to formally invest in Elastic.
 They want to buy into tools that deliver value, help the business run more efficiently, and also happen to be a technology developers across the organization want to use.

 Value is the common denominator.
 While open source is what causes the initial adoption, it is value that drives investment.
 This is how Elastic can go from a lone application search project and expand to address a logging use case, or a threat hunting project, or an application performance monitoring project, and beyond.

-We believe in open source, and our investment in it will continue unchanged.
+We believe in free and open, and our investment in it will continue unchanged.
 Many businesses become more closed as they grow.
 Not us.
 We’ve made a clear choice to be more open and keep our business incentives aligned with our open source community.

 That’s why we opened up the code to our proprietary Elastic Stack features (previously bundled under X-Pack).
 Being this open speeds up development by eliminating excess overhead and complexity, and increases engagement across the entire community.

-The open source path isn’t always easy.
+The free and open path isn’t always easy.
 But we firmly believe that it’s the best way to develop software and ensure ongoing success for our products, company, and community.